 Platelet-rich plasma or PRP injections are used for various musculoskeletal conditions.

-Is surgery a good option for a Frozen shoulder?
+Is Surgery a Good Option for a Frozen Shoulder?

 Surgery, also called a capsular release, is only helpful for persistent cases.
 You must remember that surgery has risks and is not always successful.
 A recent study suggests that surgery outcomes for frozen shoulder are equal to physiotherapy but have serious adverse effects of 4-5%.
 Overall, your decision regarding surgery should not be taken lightly.